 Instructions

 - Add the broth, chopped sweet potatoes, and quinoa.
 Bring broth to a boil and then reduce heat to medium low.
-Cover and cook until sweet potatoes are tender, about 10-15 minutes (don't overcook potatoes as they will continue to cook slightly after you add in the tomatoes and beans).
+Cover and cook until quinoa is soft and sweet potatoes are tender, about 10-15 minutes.

 - Remove cover and add in the tomatoes and beans.
-Simmer for for at least 20-30 minutes.
+Simmer for 15-20 minutes.
+Taste and add additional seasonings if desired.

-- Serve with toppings of your choice, such as avocado, radish, almond milk unsweetened yogurt (or regular sour cream), and/or cilantro.
+- Serve warm with toppings of your choice, such as sliced avocado, cilantro, lime slices, sour cream, and/or shredded cheese.

 - Enjoy!